 TVA considered various solutions to providing increased reliability for Florence Utilities.
 Currently, Florence Utilities receives about 130 MW of power from the Wilson Hydro Plant to service its power area.
 This power is served from a radial line and must also cross the Tennessee River (see Figure 1-2).
 Should this radial line fail, Florence Utilities would not be able to serve the load within their service area and the repair of this line would be complicated and drawn out.
-As such, TVA determined that uprating or upgrading the existing transmission line would not meet the Purpose & Need for the proposed project.
+As such, TVA determined that uprating or upgrading the existing transmission line would not meet the Purpose & Need for the proposed project of improving reliability of transmission system capacity in the Florence area in a technically and economically feasible manner.